Tulsa Race Massacre survivors have day in court as judge weighs whether their case will go to trial

 Many of the spectators in court wore the organization's purple T-shirts in a display of solidarity.

-City officials have historically not commented on the case outside of statements in court or in their filings, but they've argued the statute of limitations to claim damages has passed and the survivors have not shown they've had a "special" or "unique" injury to warrant disregarding the length of time that has elapsed.
+City officials historically have not commented on the case outside of statements in court or in their filings, but they've argued that the statute of limitations to claim damages has passed and that the survivors have not shown they've had a "special" or "unique" injury to warrant disregarding the length of time that has elapsed.

-"Consider, for example, the conduct of Sooners who entered Oklahoma illegally prior to the official start of the 1899 Land Rush," Tulsa Chamber Attorney John Tucker said in a response brief.
+"Consider, for example, the conduct of Sooners who entered Oklahoma illegally prior to the official start of the 1899 Land Rush," chamber attorney John Tucker said in a response brief.
 "The Sooners' conduct, and the way land was obtained and divided unlawfully, still affects those who own land in the state today.

 "Nuisance lawsuits against today's owners of that land are improper because the nuisance conduct (the unlawful taking of land) is long over — there is no continuing unlawful conduct to be abated."